 - Expenses for clinical trials.
-Expenses for clinical trials are incurred from planning through patient enrollment to reporting of the underlying data.
+We incur expenses for clinical trials from the planning phase through patient enrollment to reporting of the underlying data.
 We estimate expenses incurred for clinical trials that are in process based on patient enrollment and based on clinical data collection and management.
 Costs that are associated with patient enrollment are recognized as each patient in the clinical trial completes enrollment.
 Estimated clinical trial costs related to enrollment can vary based on numerous factors, including expected number of patients in trials, the number of patients that do not complete participation in a trial, and when a patient drops out of a trial.
 Information about patient enrollment can become available significantly after we report our expenses for clinical trials, in which case we would change our estimate of the remaining cost of a trial.
 Costs that are based on clinical data collection and management are recognized based on estimates of unbilled goods and services received.
 In the event of early termination of a clinical trial, we would accrue an amount based on estimates of the remaining non-cancelable obligations associated with winding down the clinical trial. - Stock-based compensation.
-The Financial Accounting Standards Board, or FASB, Statement No. 123 (revised 2004), Share-Based Payment, or SFAS 123R, requires companies to recognize expense in the income statement for the fair value of all share-based payments to employees and directors, including grants of employee stock options and other share based awards.
-We adopted SFAS 123R on January 1, 2006 using the modified-prospective transition method.
-We record compensation expense for all awards granted after the date of adoption and for the unvested portion of previously granted awards that remain outstanding at the date of adoption.
-We use the Black-Scholes option valuation model, or Black-Scholes and use the single-option award approach and straight-line attribution method for stock options granted since January 1, 2006.
+We recognize expense in the statement of operations for the fair value of all share-based payments to employees and directors, including grants of employee stock options and other share based awards.
+For stock options, we use the Black-Scholes option valuation model and the single-option award approach and straight-line attribution method.
 Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.
+We estimate forfeitures and adjust this estimate periodically based on the extent to which future actual forfeitures differ, or are expected to differ, from such estimates.